microsoft/aitour-modern-security-with-copilot/README.md

-# BRK423 - Forging Modern Security with Copilot for Security
+# BRK423 - Forging Modern Security with Security Copilot
 If you will be delivering this session, consult the [session-delivery-resources](https://github.com/microsoft/aitour-modern-security-with-copilot/blob/main/session-delivery-resources/) page for slides, demo scripts, and other resources.

 ## Session Desciption

-Discover how Copilot for Security modernizes security operations and defense intelligence through Generative AI and Microsoft’s Threat Intelligence.
+Discover how Security Copilot modernizes security operations and defense intelligence through Generative AI and Microsoft’s Threat Intelligence.
 A fusion of innovation, vigilance, and adaptability where efficiency and excellence converge.

 ## Learning Outcomes

-* Learn how Copilot for Security can help streamline security workflows and processes, making them more efficient and effective.
+* Learn how Security Copilot can help streamline security workflows and processes, making them more efficient and effective.
-* Discover how Copilot for Security can enhance security visibility and situational awareness, providing better insights into potential threats.
+* Discover how Security Copilot can enhance security visibility and situational awareness, providing better insights into potential threats.
-* See how Copilot for Security can improve security decision making and response time, enabling quicker and more accurate responses to threats.
+* See how Security Copilot can improve security decision making and response time, enabling quicker and more accurate responses to threats.
-* Learn how Copilot for Security can integrate with existing security tools and data sources, providing a seamless and comprehensive security solution.
+* Learn how Security Copilot can integrate with existing security tools and data sources, providing a seamless and comprehensive security solution.
-* Understand how organizations can leverage Copilot for Security to resolve security knowledge gaps.
+* Understand how organizations can leverage Security Copilot to resolve security knowledge gaps.

 ## Technology Used

-* Microsoft Copilot for Security
+* Microsoft Security Copilot
 * Microosft Defender Threat Intelligence
 * Microsoft Defender XDR
 * Microsoft Intune